CSwabez/100DaysOfCode/README.md

 ## Day 19 - Grid Practice (23/01/2021)
 Before completing the projects section I wanted to challenge myself to re-create the webpage I made with Flexbox but with Grid.
 This took a few hours to do but I completed it and to a higher standard than my first attempt.
 Though I'm less familiar with Grid due to not having access to Grid Critters, I still find it simpler and more intuitive than Flexbox.
  - Recreated webpage in Grid

+## Day 20 - HTML/CSS Projects (24/01/2021)
+Started the projects section of the html/CSS certification.

+## Day 21 - Survey Form Project (25/01/2021)
+Decided to do the Survey Form since the tribute page is quite basic and boring to complete.
+It doesn't really add anything that the other projects won't have so I'd rather work on more difficult and interesting projects.
+ - Completed the Survey form using HTML & CSS w/ both Flexbox and Grid